 Meetings of the Board

-The Board met four times during the financial year the details of which are given inthe Corporate Governance Report.
+The Board met four times during the financial year 2017-18 the detailsof which are given in the Corporate Governance Report.
 The maximum interval between anytwo meetings did not exceed 120 days as prescribed in the Companies Act 2013.

 Contracts and Arrangements with Related Parties

 All contracts / arrangements / transactions entered by the Companyduring the financial year under review with related parties were in the ordinary course ofbusiness and at arm's length basis.
 During the year the Company had not entered into anycontract / arrangement / transaction with related parties which could be consideredmaterial in accordance with the policy of the Company on materiality of related partytransactions.

 The Company has a Policy on materiality of and dealing with RelatedParty Transactions as approved by the Board which is available at its: http://amdindustries.com/Policy%20on%20Related%20Party%20Transactions.pdf

 Conservation of Energy Technology Absorption and Foreign ExchangeEarnings and Outgo